MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     - If a segment will contain only numbers, select Standard.

     - If a segment will contain letters, select one of the Expansion selections.
-If you’re unsure what width will work best, set up a width and then view the account in the Account Maintenance window (Financial
+If you're unsure what width will work best, set up a width and then view the account in the Account Maintenance window (Financial
         \>\> Cards \>\> Financial \>\> Account).
 You can return to the Account Format Setup window to adjust the width as needed.